thosgood/this-weeks-finds/markdown/201-250/week216.md

 the Riemann zeta function.
 Instead of showing you this formula, I'll just urge you to watch a *movie* of how it works:

-1) Matthew Watkins, Animation: the prime counting function π(x), `http://www.maths.ex.ac.uk/~mwatkins/zeta/pianim.htm`
+1) Matthew Watkins, Animation: the prime counting function \pi (x), `http://www.maths.ex.ac.uk/~mwatkins/zeta/pianim.htm`

 Thanks to this formula, information about the Riemann zeta function is